jpgmv1998/reproducible_paper_template/randomReferences.md

 ## Reproducibility

+[Replication tutorial - Lars Vilhuber](https://labordynamicsinstitute.github.io/replication-tutorial-2019/#/12) - Replication and Reproducibility in Social Sciences and Statistics: Overview and Practice (2019).

+[Replicability Presentations - Lars Vilhuber](https://github.com/labordynamicsinstitute/replicability-presentation-2020) - In this talk, I describe the context in which the current discussion in the social science is occurring: what are the definitions of replicability and reproducibility, what is failing, and to what extent.
+I discuss progess over the past 15 years.
+Finally, I discuss the concrete measures that have been implemented under my guidance at the American Economic Association, and the first preliminary outcomes from those measures.
+I conclude with some observations on how to integrate reproducibility into the scientific workflow in the social and statistical sciences.

+[Generic Paper Templare - Lars Vilhuber](https://github.com/labordynamicsinstitute/paper-template) - simple template with some examples of programs for setup of multiple softwares.

+[Gentzkow-Shapiro Lab template]https://github.com/gslab-econ/template - The GSLab Template is a minimal working demonstration of the tools and organization used by projects in the GSLab.
+We use SCons and a few custom builders to execute scripts and track dependencies in a portable and flexible manner.

-[Code and Data Guide - Gentzkow & Shapiro](https://web.stanford.edu/~gentzkow/research/CodeAndData.pdf) - Code and Data for the Social Sciences: A Practitioner’s Guide by Matthew Gentzkow and Jesse M. Shapiro (2014)
+[Code and Data Guide - Gentzkow & Shapiro](https://web.stanford.edu/~gentzkow/research/CodeAndData.pdf) - Code and Data for the Social Sciences: A Practitioner’s Guide by Matthew Gentzkow and Jesse M. Shapiro (2014).

-[Research Compendia](https://doi.org/10.7287/peerj.preprints.3192v2) - Paper about uses of R to produce research compendia
+[Research Compendia](https://doi.org/10.7287/peerj.preprints.3192v2) - Paper about uses of R to produce research compendia.

-[Unofficial guidance replication supplements - AEA Data Editor](https://aeadataeditor.github.io/aea-de-guidance/) - AEA Data Editor Unofficial Guidance on how to create data and code replicable supplements
+[Unofficial guidance replication supplements - AEA Data Editor](https://aeadataeditor.github.io/aea-de-guidance/) - AEA Data Editor Unofficial Guidance on how to create data and code replicable supplements.

-[Archive GitHub repo with Zenodo](https://guides.github.com/activities/citable-code/) - Guide on how to archive GitHub repository and assign a DOI with Zenodo
+[Archive GitHub repo with Zenodo](https://guides.github.com/activities/citable-code/) - Guide on how to archive GitHub repository and assign a DOI with Zenodo.

-[Reproducible R toolbox](https://rpubs.com/glennwithtwons/reproducible-r-toolbo)x - RPubs post about reproducibility with R
+[Reproducible R toolbox](https://rpubs.com/glennwithtwons/reproducible-r-toolbox) - RPubs post about reproducibility with R.

-[Project TIER](https://www.projecttier.org/about/about-project-tier/) - Project dedicated to developing methods and tools for enhancing research transparency
+[Project TIER](https://www.projecttier.org/about/about-project-tier/) - Project dedicated to developing methods and tools for enhancing research transparency.